RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 materials: ["Memory.sb2"]
 ...

+## Community Contributed Project { .challenge }
+This project was created with Erik and his daughter Ruth.

+If you'd like to contribute a project of your own, then [get in touch with us on Github](https://github.com/CodeClub).

 #Heads Up! { .beta}
 This project is in Beta.
 That means we're still testing it, and there's a small chance there could be some bugs or typos.
 If you're a club leader trying out this project, please complete <a href="https://docs.google.com/forms/d/15QLeJ_aDklioXl5cUyUK1KqZ7lUhCiewl3qiwXOg41M/viewform?usp=send_form" target="_blank">this short questionnaire</a> (or email projects@codeclub.org.uk) to let us know how it went!

-## Community Contributed Project { .challenge }

-This project was created with Erik and Ruth.

-If you'd like to contribute a project of your own, then [get in touch with us on Github](https://github.com/CodeClub).

 # Introduction { .intro }